-Dr. Octavio Pescador currently teaches at the University of California, Los Angeles and serves as a research associate and co-founder of the UCLA Paulo Freire Institute in the Graduate School of Education and Information Studies.
-He is one of two faculty members selected by the UCLA Chancellor to serve on the Governing Council of the K-12 UCLA Community School.
-He has also taught education and social science at USC and Cal State LA.
+Dr. Octavio Pescador is a research associate and co-founder of the UCLA Paulo Freire Institute in the Graduate School of Education and Information Studies.
+He is one of two faculty members originally selected by the UCLA Chancellor to serve on the Governing Council of the K-12 UCLA Community School.
+Dr. Pescador has taught education and social sciences at domestic and international higher education institutions.

-Over the last decade, Octavio has worked extensively with students, community service non-profits, and immigrant groups within the 13th district.
-He has worked as an advisor to various organizations including the California Department of Education, Families in Schools, the Mexican American Legal Defense and Education Fund (MALDEF), the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA), and Thomas Jefferson Senior High School.
+Over the last two decades, Dr. Octavio Pescador has worked extensively with students, community based non-profits, and immigrant groups in Los Angeles.
+He has served as an advisor and/or board member to various organizations including the Blind Children's Center, the California Department of Education, the Coalition for Humane Immigrant Rights of Los Angeles, Families in Schools, Thomas Jefferson Senior High School and Vision to Learn.

-He also serves as a political commentator for local and international media including ABC 7, AP, CNN, EFE, La Opinión, MSNBC, NBC 4, Univision, and many other outlets.
+Dr. Pescador also serves as international development consultant and political/global affairs analyst for domestic and foreign media including ABC, AP, CNN, EFE, La Opinión, MSNBC, NBC, Univision, and many other outlets.

 Dr. Octavio Pescador has a B.A. in Political Science from UCLA, a M.A. in International Development from Stanford, and a Ph.D. in Education from UCLA.